 Today, in Sikelianos’s house-museum, one of the many attractions you’ll encounter near the modern town, you will see manuscripts and correspondence concerning the festivals, photographs, by the celebrated Greek photographer, Nelly, and costumes designed by Eva, based on vase paintings and woven on her own loom.

-The modern town of Delphi
+Stroll through the modern town of Delphi

 Here you’ll find excellent hotels, restaurants, cafe/bars, shops selling folk art and replicas of finds from the archaeological site.
 And that same extraordinary view of the dramatic mountain above a sea of olive trees.

-Hidden gems of Delphi
+Hidden gems of Ancient Delphi

-The Corycian Cave
+The magical Corycian Cave

 From a large triangular opening, you’ll enter a cave whose subtle lighting enhances the amazing stalactites and stalagmites.
 The Corycian Cave, the grandest on Parnassos, was also a treasure chest of very old finds dating to the Neolithic era (4000 BC).
 In the 5th century BC, Pan and the Nymphs were worshipped here.
 It still emits an aura of mysticism.

-Travel the Path of Pausanias
+Travel the path of Pausanias

 Follow one of the best-known hiking paths in the area.
 A large stretch of it was actually the ancient path described by Pausanias, the 2nd century AD traveller and in many respects the originator of the modern concept of the ‘guidebook’.
-Now a section of the international E4 route, it leads from Delphi up to a place called Kroki.
+Now a section of the international E4 route, it leads from Ancient Delphi up to a place called Kroki.

 Walking from Delphi to Chrisso and Kirra

 You’ll enjoy this gentle downhill path that traces the ancient road that linked the port of Kirra with Delphi.
+Follow the footsteps of the pilgrims, reach an altitude of 550 meters, and enjoy a scenic walk through olive forests and rivers.